How to Make Videos for the TikTok Green Screen

 How to Use the TikTok Green Screen Effect

 The TikTok app on iOS and Android makes it simple to add a video or image background behind you.
-Like the Zoom virtual background craze, the TikTok green screen effect automatically removes the scene behind you and replaces it with an image or video that you upload from your camera roll.
+Like the Zoom virtual background craze, the TikTok green screen effect automatically removes the background video or scene behind you and replaces it with an image or video that you upload from your camera roll.
 Use the TikTo green screen effect in three steps:

 - Tap the "+" button in the main tray to start creating a new video